Don't skimp on the cost of buying locks - they're often the only thing stopping your valuable bike from being stolen!

-Safer York Partnership and Operation SPOKE
+Safer York Partnership

 The Safer York Partnership, a group comprising North Yorkshire Police, City of York Council and other partners, has been tackling the problem of cycle theft for the last few years and has been successful in reducing the levels of cycle theft across York.
 Despite this, more than 1,000 bikes are stolen in York each year.
 The majority of bikes stolen are those left insecure - either unlocked or not locked properly - and are easily taken.
 For more advice on cycle security, please visit the Safer York Partnership website.